How to backup Azure SQL database

 • Performance: Select the performance as standard or Premium based on your business requirement.

-• Account Kind: You can select the Account kind option based on your need.
+• Account Kind: You can select the Account Kind option based on your needs.

-• Replication: This option you can select based on your business requirement.
+• Replication: You can select this option based on your business requirements.

 Finally, click on the Review + Create button.

-• Once, you will click on the Review + create button, the system will validate and will show you the validation passed message, and then you can able to see the Create button is enabled, Click on the create button to create the Azure Storage account.
+• Once you click on the Review + Create button, the system will validate and show you the validation passed message, and then you can see the Create button is enabled; click on the Create button to create the Azure Storage account.

-• It will take a few seconds and then you can able to see that your deployment is completed and you need to click on the Go to resource button to navigate to the storage account that you have created.
+• It will take a few seconds, and then you can see that your deployment is completed.
+You must click the Go to Resource button to navigate to your created storage account.

 Backup Azure SQL Database To Blob Storage